 Best operating techniques should be incorporated into standard operating practice (SOP), including all preventative maintenance requirements.
 Training requirements should be established, and clear protocols put in place to cover all potential scenarios, such as odour complaint response procedures.

 3. Record keeping

 All issues and control efforts need to be recorded and documented, so that it can be called upon in the case of public enquiries and licensing reviews.
 Failure to produce accurate records could lead to costly fines and the revocation of licenses, so the importance of record-keeping cannot be overstated.

 4. Ongoing odour monitoring

-Establish ongoing monitoring requirements and internal checks to evaluate the systems, and create a detailed odour monitoring plan.
-Monitoring plans should include why monitoring will take place, the form of monitoring that will take place, the frequency of monitoring, as well as assessments against any emission limits permitted by your license.
+Establish ongoing monitoring requirements and internal checks to evaluate the systems and create a detailed odour monitoring plan.
+Monitoring plans should include why monitoring will take place, the form of monitoring that will take place, the frequency of monitoring, as well as assessments against any emission limits permitted by your licence.
 Monitoring can take many different forms, including:

 - Emissions monitoring

 - Sniff testing of ambient air

 - Meteorological monitoring using airfield and MET data